 Parenting Support Services often lack Aboriginal support staff to help engage with Aboriginal families who are experiencing parenting issues.
 Culturally appropriate service delivery is essential in delivering services to this group, and Aboriginal support workers are a key part of developing the right services.
 Karitane has had success in delivering adapted programs that show greater sensitivity to Indigenous culture.
-Our newly appointed Aboriginal Health Liaison Officer is also proving successful.
-However we believe that Aboriginal families remain underserved.
+Our Aboriginal Health Liaison Officer is also proving successful.
+However we believe that Aboriginal families remain underserved and we have insufficient funding to resource such roles effectively.